danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 [^hopper2]: Hopper's FLOW-MATIC was the first programming language to express operations using plain English description, developed for UNIVAC at Remington Rand.
 FLOW-MATIC was designed to use a step-by-step approach as  "easily understood documentation" without requiring prior training in mathematics and formulars, computer coding and syntaxes, and to facilite communication "between the computer proramming group and operating management."
 See Remington-Rand Univac, *FLOW-MATIC Programming System* (Philadelphia, PA: Remington Rand Univac, Division of Sperry and Corporation, 1958).

 [^krysa]: The recipe analogy of algorithms was developed in Joasia Krysa and Grzesiek Sedek's "Source Code" entry to *Software Studies: A Lexicon*, 236-243.
-The analogy can also be found in recent texts that we have included in our essential/further reading lists for this chapter: Ed Finn, *What Algorithms Want: Imagination in the Age of Computing* (Cambridge, MA: MIT Press, 2017), 17; and Taina Bucher, *If...Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 21.
+The analogy can also be found in recent texts that we have included in our essential/further reading lists for this chapter: Ed Finn, *What Algorithms Want: Imagination in the Age of Computing* (Cambridge, MA: MIT Press, 2017), 17; and Taina Bucher, *If…Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 21.

 [^knuth0]: Knuth, *The Art of Computer Programming*, xv.
 Alongside the listed procedures, the book begins with a flowchart for reading the book, the significance of which will become obvious later in this chapter, and something we have also used for the individual chapters and contents page of this book.